willfurnass/sheffield_hpc/index.rst

 :ref:`sharc`

 Both the clusters are designed to be similar enough to one another so that if you are familiar with one you will be able to use both.
-It will be possible to access data stored in some data stores from both clusters.
-Both clusters will not have the same applications and libraries installed on them, however, any missing software can be requested.
-For more information on the software available on the two clusters see the links below:

-:ref:`iceberg-software`

-:ref:`sharc-software`

 Research Computing Team
 -----------------------